crossterm-rs/examples/README.md

 **The examples crate is deprecated and no longer maintained.
 All the examples are moved back into the [crossterm repository](https://github.com/crossterm-rs/crossterm)**

-This repository can be used for crossterm versions lower then 0.14.
+This repository can be used for crossterm versions lower than 0.14.

 ## Structure